chapleau/simplefwk-utilitytools/readme.md

 int RootNtupleWriterTool::registerBranch(std::string branch_name, IObjectHolder* obj)
 ````

-Here, the first argument is self-explanatory (a string representing the name of the branch to be created) while the second is a pointer to a newly created object (inheriting from the ``IObjectHolder`` interface) that implements data management functions specific to the class associated with the branch.
+Here, the first argument is self-explanatory (a string representing the name of the branch to be created) while the second is a pointer to a newly created object (inheriting from the ``IObjectHolder`` interface) that implements data/memory management functions specific to the class associated with the branch.
 This extra level of abstraction allows for a generic design where the details of the data to be stored are completely decoupled from the writer tool itself.
 Concrete ``IObjectHolder`` classes are available in the ``simplefwk-utilitytoolsinterfaces`` package for primitive data types and for STL containers (``std::vector`` notably).
 The writer tool takes ownership of the ``IObjectHolder`` object.

 A single ``IObjectHolder`` can be used to register _child_ branches.
 It can, for instance, provide a unique suffix (for each child branch) that will be appended to the ``branch_name`` string by the writer tool.
 Different member variables within a class can then be stored in independent branches.